DanielShrimpton/Search-Spotify-Better-Assignment/README.md

 The purpose of this example is to connect to the Spotify API using a client secret token, a client id and a redirect url.
 Once the authentication has been verified, the api then connects to the Spotify service to search for tracks, albums or artists.

+There is an example of this app being hosted at [https://search-spotify-better.herokuapp.com/](https://search-spotify-better.herokuapp.com/) but if you want to set up/test this example yourself, you will need to create an app using the Spotify developer dashboard, found [here](https://developer.spotify.com/dashboard) and place the required variables in a `.env` file.
+More explained on that later.

 # Server-Side Documentation

 # server.js